JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ![jpa-inspector](img/jpa-inspector.png)

-JPA Inspector is designed to edit existing attributes, indexes, queries, etc.
+JPA Inspector is designed to edit existing code: attributes, indexes, queries, etc.

 JPA Inspector allows you to configure JPA entities and attributes in it.
 Click on any element that you need to configure, and change the required properties: